pranasag/pranasag.github.io/_projects/studentProjects.md

 Please contact me for more details!

 #### Open positions
+##### Improving construction of enzyme-constrained metabolic models for non-model organisms
+MSc Minor/Major, 24-30 EC | both on-site and remote | availability: ASAP

+Supervisor: Pranas Grigaitis

+Genome-scale metabolic models (GEMs) are computable databases of all the biochemical conversions that an organism could do given all the metabolic proteins that are encoded by its genome.
+These models have been extensively used to advance our understanding of microbial growth strategies and production of valuable compounds (see a review by our group: Somerville *et al.* 2022 *Curr Opin Food Sci*), and modeling of higher eukaryote networks is currently in the focus.

+The predictive power of GEMs is limited by several strong assumptions.
+To mention a few, these models do not include any information about enzyme action (reaction thermodynamics, kinetic parameters) and the physico-chemical constraints of growth (cell size, maximal cell density…).
+So-called *enzyme-constrained* GEMs (*ecModels*) are a GEM extension framework that introduces simplified enzyme kinetics and enzyme usage constraints in the cell.

+The GECKO toolbox (Chen *et al.* 2024 *Nat Protocol*) is a user-friendly pipeline, written in MATLAB, to generate *ecModels*.
+It includes some steps that are dependent on the target organism: (i) matching information in biological databases with input proteome data, and (ii) infer the experimentally determined stoichiometry of protein complexes.
+These data resources are either scarce or nonexistent for non-model organisms, and the resulting ecModels are incomplete in that sense.

+In this project, we want to extend the organism information-dependent steps in GECKO to perform homology-based search in the databases normally used by GECKO.
+The expected outcome is to make the method more suitable to reconstruct the *ecModels* of organisms outside the usual cohort of “model organisms”.

+We expect you to have (or be willing to quickly acquire) a good command of programming in MATLAB.
+Basic familiarity with the good practices of software carpentry (e.g. version control using *git*) is desired.

 ##### Correlating genetic and functional variability of enzymes with thermodynamics
 MSc Minor/Major, 24-36 EC | both on-site and remote | availability: Summer 2024